theothermattm/theothermattm.github.io/_posts/2023-02-23-in-praise-of-logging.md

 But is it absolutely necessary on the front-end?
 Well, any front-end app would benefit, but the right answer is subjective.
 A larger and/or more complex front-end that manages a good deal of business logic would be a better candidate than a relatively static front-end that doesn’t have much complex functionality — particularly if it’s well-tested.
 Ultimately, it should be a discussion with the product and engineering team to determine what monitoring solutions make sense for your application. \

 Speaking of, we here at DEPT® have quite a bit of experience in the realm of application monitoring.
 We’d love to chat more about it, so don’t hesitate to reach out!

+_The original version of this post appeared on [DEPT® Agency's Engineering Blog](https://engineering.deptagency.com/in-praise-of-logging-a-node-js-javascript-logging-guide)